tenko/STM32C5-eval-board/README.md

 **Note**

-This MCU familiy is quite new and therefore not all variants of this MCU was available with the usual suppliers when this board was created.
-When other variants with LQFP-48 footprints is available this should be pin compatible with the layout of this board.
+This MCU family is quite new and therefore not all variants of this MCU was available with the usual suppliers when this board was created.
+When other variants with *LQFP-48* footprints is available this should be pin compatible with the layout of this board.

 **Pinout**

 <img width="1240" height="1754" alt="stm32c5-evaluation-board-pinout" src="https://github.com/user-attachments/assets/df42aa17-1694-4b66-a82b-5cc468259c86" />

-For pin alternative function definitions it is recommended to use the STMicroelectronics application CubeMX2.
+For pin alternative function definitions it is recommended to use the *STMicroelectronics* application *CubeMX2*.

 **Production**